Now that you've started to build an advanced assessment, you may want to add an Essay question.

 ➡️ Need help getting started with Advanced Assessments?
 Click here

 There are four types of essay questions:

-- Chemistry Essay (this article): students will be able to use the chemistry keypad in conjunction with the regular keyboard.
+Chemistry Essay with Rich Text: students will be able to use the chemistry keypad in conjunction with the regular keyboard.

-The Chemistry Essay question type (best for chemistry assessments) gives students a space to type out their work using a wide variety of chemistry symbols and operations.
-The student will toggle from using their keyboard to using the chemistry keypad as shown below.
+The Math Essay with Rich Text question type (best for math assessments) gives students a space to type out their work using a wide variety of math symbols and operations.
+The student will toggle from using their keyboard to using the math keypad as shown below.